Ciutadella , Beach & Holiday Guide

 The main taxi stand is at Placa des Born.
 Airport to Ciutadella city is about 55 Euro. ( Taxis and Fares )

 A good way to explore Ciutadella as it is small and you can reach other beaches and swimming coves easily - daily hire start at 10 Euro.
-Note the historic centre is pedestrianised but there are plenty of low traffic sidestreets .
-Cycle hire Shops in Ciutadella
+Note the historic centre is pedestrianised but there are plenty of low traffic sidestreets.
+For options outside the city look at our complete See and Do guide including hire shops.

 TIP Want to visit a Club or Music bar?
 Don't forget you are on Menorcan time, nothing starts to happen until after 11 pm as people will have eaten 'late'.
 Go much later and then it will be buzzing.

-There are several paid parking places as well as roadside parking meters ( blue bays ) Charges are very reasonable - see parking in Ciutadella and interactive maps
+There are several paid parking places as well as roadside parking meters ( blue bays ) Charges are very reasonable - see parking in Ciutadella and Interactive maps on this page

 There are some beautiful virgin beaches within reach of Ciutadella.
 North is the dreamy double bays of Algariens.
-To the south are Son Saura ( Bus no. 66 from Ciutadella ) , Cala en Turqueta and Cala Macarella.
+To the south are Son Saura South , Cala en Turqueta/ Tailer and Cala Macarella ( no cars allowed during summer high season ) .

 Note that boat trips drop off passengers for 1-2 hours at these beaches, and that there is also a bus service and car parking all of which means these south west beaches can be the most crowded virgin beaches on the island.
 For car drivers there are helpful signs on the approach road roundabouts in Ciutadella so you can see if the car parks are already full.